How to Dry Brine Turkey

 • Preheat the oven to 375ºF.

-• After the bird has brined, remove it from the refrigerator.
+• After the turkey has brined, remove it from the refrigerator.

 • Remove the whole rack from the roasting pan and discard any of the excess liquid that dripped into the pan as the bird brined.
 Return the rack with the turkey to the roasting pan.